CAT Tools, Studio Tips, Useful tools

 • The SDL OpenExchange (now RWS AppStore) is not free and SDL will charge a fortune to make this available to you.

-The second reason would be because in the olden days of TTX and ITD, TMW and MDB, formats created by Trados and SDL, it was sometimes voiced that these proprietary formats locked you in and forced you to stick with Trados or SDL technology.
-If you were locked in I think it was the result of circumstance rather than any deliberate attempt on the part of Trados or SDL.
-When these tools were first developed there were probably less viable alternatives, and certainly other tools were less commonly used as we know.
-Today things are different and the modern tools developed by SDL are XML based making it easier for interoperability of files and for developers wanting to integrate or customise to suit themselves.
-Things have moved on and the user is in control!
+The second reason would be because in the olden days of TTX and ITD, TMW and MDB—formats created by Trados and SDL—it was sometimes voiced that these proprietary formats locked you in.
+If you were locked in, I think it was the result of circumstance rather than any deliberate attempt on the part of Trados or SDL.
+Today things are different.
+The modern tools developed by SDL are XML-based, making it easier for interoperability and customisation.

-If you want to read a little more about what can be done with this platform then perhaps these articles will be interesting for you:
+If you want to read more about what can be done with this platform, then perhaps these articles will be interesting for you:

 02

-I think calling it the SDL OpenExchange is correct… and everyone gets a key if they have the right intentions!
+I think calling it the SDL OpenExchange is entirely appropriate — and everyone gets a key, if their intentions are right.

 You say in your post “We also have some vendors who have not been given the key… well one at least!”: I suppose that is Kilgray (I base my supposition on what Jost wrote in his most recent toolkit: “Not surprisingly, Kilgray is very eager to bring SDL on board and, also not surprisingly, SDL has so far not permitted Kilgray access to its application programming interface through OpenExchange. “).